 An mRNA vaccine is a type of immunisation that uses a copy of messenger RNA to produce an immune response.
 The vaccine transfects molecules of synthetic RNA into immunity cells.

-Put simply, mRNA vaccines work by providing a genetic code to cells to allow them to produce viral proteins.
-Once the proteins have been created the body is then able to form an immune response to protect against the virus, enabling the body to develop immunity.
+Put simply, mRNA vaccines work by providing a genetic code to cells that allow them to produce viral proteins.
+Once the proteins have been created, the body is then able to form an immune response to protect against the virus, enabling the body to develop immunity.

 What are the advantages of mRNA over other vaccine approaches?

 One of the main advantages of mRNA vaccines is that they can be a lot quicker to produce than traditional vaccines.
-By getting the body to produce the protein rather than creating the protein in a lab, cuts out some of the manufacturing process making upscaling of production more straight-forward, and making it possible to vaccinate on a large scale within a short period of time.
+Getting the body to produce the protein, rather than creating the protein in a lab, cuts out some of the manufacturing process, making upscaling of production more straight-forward and making it possible to vaccinate on a large scale within a short period of time.
 This shortened manufacturing process also makes mRNA vaccines cheaper to produce than traditional methods and less vulnerable to unnecessary batch losses due to batch-to-batch variability.
 As this manufacturing process is sequence dependent, it highly adaptable to different viruses.
-As the technology becomes more popular and expands, the cost of producing a vaccine through mRNA is expected to decrease.
+As use of the technology becomes more widespread, the cost of producing a vaccine through mRNA is expected to decrease.

-Unlike viral-vectored vaccines, mRNA vaccines have been considered to be safer as they are not infecting the person having the immunisation with the virus.
+Unlike viral-vectored vaccines, mRNA vaccines are considered safer because they are not infecting the person receiving the immunisation with the virus.
 Other methods also require chemicals and cell cultures to produce an immunity response; whereas mRNA is created through a cell-dependent process, which does not require inactivation, so there is no risk of contamination with potentially toxic agents.

 What opportunities are there for mRNA vaccines?